Credit Agency Dispute Letter

 Balance errors point to accounts containing an inaccurate current balance and are most often listed with incorrect credit limits.

-Duplication errors refer to debts listed more than once where payment has already been made or it can also point to debts repeatedly listed under different names or creditors.
+Duplication errors in consumer reporting agency disputes refer to debts listed more than once where payment has already been made or it can also point to debts repeatedly listed under different names or creditors.

 Fraudulent accounts or transactions are errors where unknown accounts, which contain unknown transactions, are listed in your name.